google/earthenterprise/docs/geedocs/5.3.2/raw_sources/answer/releaseNotes/relNotesGEE5_3_2.rst.txt

    .. container:: content

-      Open GEE 5.3.2 is currently in development

       .. rubric:: New Features

       **Documentation overhaul**.
 All documentation was migrated to Sphinx format, making it easier to edit and maintain.
 User documentation file names were also migrated from number-based naming convention to self-explanatory descriptive titles.
+New documentation format also offers a search capability that was not possible before.

       **KML validation in cutter**.
 Basic validation is now performed on KML that is pasted into the cutter tool.